justcoded/web-starter-kit/README.md

 ## Watching

-After run `gulp` by default gulp watch for your files in `src` and `assets` folders.
+After run `gulp` by default gulp watching for your files in `src` and `assets` folders.
 For `js`, `scss`, `html` and `vendors_entries` folders after change in included files, watcher run they tasks for compiling.
 For `images` and other folders (and files in `src` root) watcher run tasks for copy files.

 ## Images copy and minify

-In our WSK by default in [develop and production mode](#commands), task `build-images` only copy images.
+In our WSK by default in [development and production mode](#commands), task `build-images` only copy images.
 For minify images used [gulp-imagemin](https://github.com/sindresorhus/gulp-imagemin).
-If you want to minify your images in production mode please switch option `buildImages.isImageMin = true` in `gulp-config.js`.
+If you want to minify your images in production mode, please switch option `buildImages.isImageMin = true` in `gulp-config.js`.

 ## Tasks